 For specific information about how to submit a modification request, please click here.

 10. Reporting Adverse Events

 Any adverse events involving human subjects must be promptly reported in writing to the Office of Human Subject Research Protection (45 CFR 46.108(4)(i)).
 In addition to Northeastern University, reporting must be made to any other sites that may be involved.

 11. Continuing Review/Study Completion

-Projects that do not receive written notice of renewed approval from the Office of Human Subject Research Protection may not continue past the expiration date.
+Projects determined to require continuing review that do not receive written notice of renewed approval from the Office of Human Subject Research Protection may not continue past the expiration date.